Supreme Court of the United States

 Where things stand

 Oral arguments were heard January 20, 2026.
-Hawaii's law bans licensed concealed carry holders from bringing a firearm into any business open to the public — such as a restaurant, gas station, or store — unless the owner has explicitly allowed it.
-The Solicitor General argued alongside the gun owners, opposing Hawaii's law.
+Hawaii's law bans licensed concealed carry holders from bringing a firearm into any business open to the public — restaurant, gas station, store — unless the owner has explicitly allowed it.
+Gun rights advocates call it the "vampire rule": the gun can only enter if invited.
+The Solicitor General argued alongside gun owners, opposing Hawaii's law.
+The Court appeared divided, with conservative justices expressing skepticism about historical analogues Hawaii relied on.

 Potential impact